What To Do If Your Instagram Account Gets Hacked

-A 2017 study from Google and the University of California, Berkeley, found that 15% of internet users had dealt with a social media or email account hack, and Norton’s 2021 Cyber Safety Insights Report found that with 73% of Americans spending more time online than in previous years, nearly half of respondents felt like they were more vulnerable to cybercrime since 2020 started.
-Cybersecurity expert Kristina Podnar says that Instagram, in particular, has become a platform of choice for hackers because people engage with friends on the app and are trusting of links and messages sent through DMs.
+NordVPN reports that about 13% of Americans have been hacked on Instagram.
+Meanwhile, Norton’s 2021 Cyber Safety Insights Report found that with 73% of Americans spending more time online than in previous years, nearly half of respondents felt like they were more vulnerable to cybercrime since 2020 started.
+Cybersecurity expert Kristina Podnar previously told Bustle that Instagram, in particular, has become a platform of choice for hackers because people engage with friends on the app and are trusting of links and messages sent through DMs.
 (Think about how if a friend sent you a weird link on Facebook, you would be less likely to click it.)

 What Happens If You Get Hacked On Instagram

-In October, Cici*, 30, a Montréal-based graphic designer, fell for an Instagram phishing scheme that not only lead to them getting hacked, but losing control of their account permanently.
+In October 2021, Cici*, 30, a Montréal-based graphic designer, fell for an Instagram phishing scheme that not only led to them getting hacked but also caused them to lose control of their account permanently.
 “Someone I know DMed me and said ‘Hey!
 I need your help.
 Can you help me?
 I need to activate my new account but I need a friend to send me a link,’ so I agreed and gave them my phone number.”
-Using their phone number, the hacker, who had posed as Cici’s friend, tapped the Forgot Password button on the Instagram login page, which triggers a link to be sent to the number.
+Using their phone number, the hacker, who had posed as Cici’s friend, tapped the Forgot Password button on the Instagram login page, which triggered a link to be sent to the number.
 Not knowing what the link was, Cici forwarded it to the “friend,” which ultimately gave the hacker full control over the account.
 The hacker changed the password, started posting about how to make money with Bitcoin, and got to work trying to scam Cici’s friends, too.

 For Rachel*, 34, a teacher, what started out as a similar verification link scam turned into a demand for ransom.
-“The hacker not only changed my passwords, but started extorting me.”
-The hacked found her on Twitter and DMed her to say that if she sent $100, they would give her the account back.
+“The hacker not only changed my passwords but started extorting me.”
+After finding her on X, previously known as Twitter, the hacker DMed her to say that they would give her the account back if she sent $100.
 Then, they raised the price.
 Rachel ended up sending over $500 without getting access to her Instagram.

 Per Instagram’s Hacked Accounts Help Center, there are a few safeguards against hacking in place.
 First, the app will send you an email from email@example.com if your login information is changed to confirm it was you who made the changes.
 If you tap the link, it will revert the changes and give you a chance to change your password and block the hacker back out.
 The problem, according to Cici, is that the link expires.
 “I was at work when the email came through and by the time I clicked it, it was too late.”